-One of the things I like to try and do each year is come up with new types of healthy snacks to pack in his lunch bag.
-Kids always seem drawn to any kind of single-serving snacks, and fun foods—just think about those awful packaged varieties that your kids have probably begged you to buy while shopping.
-Packing the same things all the time gets boring, and doesn’t offer much variety in terms of vitamins and minerals, which only eating a broad diet can do.
+One of the things I like to try and do each year is come up with new types of healthy snacks.
+Kids always seem drawn to any kind of single-serving snacks and fun foods—just think about those awful packaged varieties that your kids have probably begged you to buy while shopping.
+Packing the same things all the time gets boring and doesn’t offer much variety in terms of vitamins and minerals, which only eating a broad diet can do.

-- Fruit Skewers: Use whatever fruits you have on hand (melons, apples, clementines, grapes, etc.) and stick bite-sized chunks onto wooden skewers, or reusable plastic or metal skewers if you want to be extra eco-conscious.
+- Fruit Skewers: Use whatever fruits you have on hand (melons, apples, clementines, grapes, etc.) and stick bite-sized chunks onto wooden skewers or reusable plastic or metal skewers if you want to be extra eco-conscious.
 These colorful snacks are fun to eat and easy to share with friends at school!

 - Fruit and Vegetable Chips: Whether you choose to make these in the oven, dehydrator, or buy them from your local health food store (such a variety is available these days!), fruit or vegetable chips are a great way of making healthy eating fun and delicious for kids.
 The possibilities are endless: apples, sweet potatoes, kale, zucchini, eggplant, all with any combination of flavored salts, herbs, and spices.

 - Stonyfield Organics YoKids Squeezers: This squeezable yogurt is both healthy and tasty.
 Eben loves the Cherry and Berry flavor pack, and they never come home uneaten when I pack them in his lunch!
-As with all of the Stonyfield products, they are organic certified by the USDA and made with pasture raised milk.
+As with all of the Stonyfield products, they are organic certified by the USDA and made with pasture-raised milk.

 - Nuts and Seeds: I buy organic nuts and seeds in bulk at Costco and pack them in Eben’s lunch every day.
-They are the perfect snack to grab right before a big test or for an after lunch pick me up!
+They are the perfect snack to grab right before a big test or for an after-lunch pick-me-up!

-- Homemade Granola Bars: Unlike their store bought counterparts, when you make granola bars at home, you don’t need to add any processed sugars, and can control exactly what goes into them.
+- Homemade Granola Bars: Unlike their store-bought counterparts, when you make granola bars at home, you don’t need to add any processed sugars and can control exactly what goes into them.
 There are endless healthy granola bar recipes online, and I guarantee at least one of them can be made with whatever you have in your cupboards right now!